Medical Appliance Technician: Job Description and Requirements

 Medical appliance technicians specializing in prosthetics or orthotics can earn certification from the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC), either by passing an examination or meeting such criteria as a minimum number of on-the-job hours, employer recommendations and qualifying coursework.
 Certification is not required, but it can bolster a specializing medical appliance technician's job prospects.
 In addition, a medical appliance technology career requires manual dexterity, excellent problem-solving skills and a concern for helping others.

-Medical appliance technicians will see slower than average employment growth in the coming years, estimated at 7% from 2012 to 2022 according to the BLS.
+Medical appliance technicians will see slower than average employment growth in the coming years, estimated at 6% from 2012-2022, according to the BLS.
 The majority of medical appliance technicians had earnings ranging from around $11 per hour to roughly $27 per hour in 2012, with the middle half making between approximately $14 and $22 per hour.
 Opportunities for advancement are also available: many specializing medical appliance technicians work toward becoming prosthetists or orthotists, who work directly with patients to determine the medical device needs that are then passed along to the medical appliance technician for manufacture.

 Alternate Career Options

 Completing a master's degree, including a 1-year residency for certification, these professionals evaluate patients, measure them, design devices, take molds, select materials and instruct patients on their devices' care and uses.
 According to the BLS, they earned a median annual wage of $62,670 in 2012 and could look forward to much faster than average employment growth of 36% from 2012-2022.